edx/commerce-coordinator/docs/decisions/0004-openedx-filters-for-close-communication.rst

 - Components that communicate relatively directly are more tightly coupled, so when possible try to keep things loose enough to use signal, background tasks, etc.

 - Coordinator will be extensible using more-or-less the same mechanisms as edx-platform; experience extending the LMS will transfer to building and extending Commerce Coordinator workflows.

+- Openedx-filters defines many filters specific to ``edx-platform`` which are not applicable to Commerce Coordinator; given the `highly modular <./0001-coodinator-design.rst>`__ nature of the Coordinator design, there may not be a similar "single repository" of filter definitions.

 - As with signals, we will need to subclass and extend parts of openedx-filters to improve reliability, tracability, validation, and other broad project goals, including: